koendv/micropython-spiram/README.md

 Configure the ospi controller for spi ram.
 Modify linker script to put the heap on the external spi ram.
 Keep stack in internal ram.

+To debug ospi, connect logic analyser to ospi pins and lower ospi clock so logic analyser is able to capture clean signals.

 ```
 spiram eid 0d 5d 52 a2 64 31 91 31
 spiram memtest pass